 The benchmark test consists of two runs, Run1 and Run2.
 Each run consists of a Warmup Run and Measured Run.
-No activities are allowed between Warmup Run and Measured Run.
-No activities except file system cleanup are allowed between Run 1 and Run2.
-The total elapsed time for the run, in seconds (T), is used for the Performance Metric calculation.
+No activities other than database cleanup triggered by the control scripts are allowed between Warmup Run and Measured Run.
+No activities are allowed between Run 1 and Run2.
+The total elapsed time for the Performance run, in seconds (T), is used for the Performance Metric calculation.
 The Performance Run is defined as the Measured Run with the lower Performance Metric.
-The repeatability run is defined as the Measured Run with the higher Performance Metric.
 The Reported Performance Metric is the Performance Metric for the Performance Run.

 No configuration or tuning changes are allowed between the runs.
-The benchmark execution phases are shown in the Figure below:
+The benchmark execution phases are shown in the Figure 1.